mmshooreshi/norder/README.md

 ### 🌐 Localization

-Norder uses Nuxt i18n for localization.
+Nightrunner uses Nuxt i18n for localization.
 The default language is the system's language, and English is the fallback, but it can be changed.
 You can add as many locales as you want by creating a file in the `locales` directory, following the same scheme as the already provided files.

 To interact with it, there are several files and composables available to you: